Consulta OnLine (periodico online) ISSN 1971-9892

 Rights judgments and to the soft-law instruments, the Court declares uncostitutional the contested provision, after ruling out

-the possibility of a constitutionally oriented interpretation
+the possibility of a constitutionally oriented interpretation.

 Consulta OnLine (periodico online) ISSN 1971-9892